 August 22, 2019

-CAC files an amici curiae brief supporting affirmance of the district court’s permanent injunction against using funds from the Department of Defense Appropriations Act9th Cir.
+CAC files amici curiae brief supporting affirmance of the district court’s permanent injunction against using funds from the Department of Defense Appropriations Act9th Cir.
 Amici Br.

 November 4, 2019

-CAC files an amici curiae brief in opposition to the defendants’ motions for partial summary judgment in the district court on using military construction fundsN.D.
+CAC files amici curiae brief in opposition to the defendants’ motions for partial summary judgment in the district court on using military construction fundsN.D.
 Cal.
 Amicus Br.